FNP vs. PMHNP: Which Specialty is Better?

 8. Where Do they Practice?

 Whether you are an FNP or PMHNP, you can work in many different settings.
 Some of these settings will be impacted by state regulations regarding if the practitioner can work in private practice or not.

 The family nurse practitioner’s training and education has prepared them to function as the primary care provider in many different settings.
 The psychiatric mental health nurse practitioner is also educated and trained to work in many different healthcare environments.
 Both these NPs can choose to work in inpatient such as a hospital or as an outpatient as in a clinic.
 When a practitioner wants to work in the inpatient setting, they have many different units that they can choose from within the hospital, for example, an oncology unit or an emergency department.
 The outpatient setting may present these practitioners with environments such as working in private practice offices or urgent care, to name a few.
-Regardless of where these practitioners choose to work, the family nurse practitioner and the psychiatric mental health nurse practitioner may often find themselves working together or in collaboration to best care for the patient.
+Regardless of where these practitioners choose to work, both the family nurse practitioner and the psychiatric mental health nurse practitioner may often find themselves working together or in collaboration to best care for the patient.
 Sometimes, a patient may require the expertise of family nurse practitioner for a physical ailment and a psychiatric mental health nurse practitioner's knowledge to treat a congruent psychiatric or psychological disorder.